elastic/elastic-package/docs/howto/rally_benchmarking.md

-# HOWTO: Writing system benchmarks for a package
+# HOWTO: Writing rally benchmarks for a package

 ## Introduction
 Elastic Packages are comprised of data streams.
 A rally benchmark runs `esrally` track with a corpus of data into an Elasticsearch data stream, and reports rally stats as well as retrieving performance metrics from the Elasticsearch nodes.